lightning-tv/solid/docs/primitives/virtualrow.md

 - **onLeft / onRight / onUp / onDown** (`KeyHandler`): Optional directional key handlers.
 - **ref** (`RefSetter`): Ref to access the underlying view element.
 - **style** (`NodeStyles`): Custom style object; merged with internal layout styles.

+Use `cursor` property on the node to get the absolute index in the list of items.

 ### Performance Optimization